- My Account

 hoopla is an innovative new service that partners with your local public library to bring you thousands of movies, television, music, and audiobook titles for free.
 There are no costs or hassles.
 All you need is a library card and a web browser, phone, or tablet.

-Borrow eBooks, audiobooks, and more from your local public library - anywhere, anytime.
+Borrow eBooks, audiobooks, magazines, and more from your local public library - anywhere, anytime.
 All you need is a library card.

 Over 40,000 free ebooks, most in the public domain.
 Choose among ePub books, free kindle books, download them or read them online.